phantomics/april/README.md

 ### Discussion

-For the time being, discussion of April and its development is happening on the `##phantomics` channel on irc.freenode.net.
+For the time being, discussion of April and its development is happening on the `##phantomics` channel on irc.libera.chat.

 ## Automatic Installation